emilybrooks/emilybrooks.github.io/tms.md

 - Tsubasa should master karura
 - Kiria should master the mjolnir
 - make sure to get parasite sucker if you don't have one

+I think a smart way to do this is do 3 rounds of aoe spells, then run away and see how many skills you learned

 Traport